Orangetheory Fitness Supports the #FreeBritney Movement

 BOCA RATON, Fla., Aug.
 13, 2021 /PRNewswire/ -- It's been a real circus for Britney, but today fans around the world – including Orangetheory Fitness® – celebrate a big win for the #FreeBritney movement.
 In honor of this recent victory, Orangetheory announced that participating studios nationwide will give all lucky "Britneys" a free class beginning Monday, August 16 through Friday, August 20.
 Coaches will give classes a reason to scream and shout, by curating Britney-themed soundtracks to workouts next week.

-"As a female co-founded brand, we can't help but acknowledge this monumental step forward for Britney and all strong creative females who value their independence," said Tammie DeGrasse-Cabrebra, Sr. Global Marketing Director of Orangetheory Fitness.
+"As a female co-founded brand, we can't help but acknowledge this monumental step forward for Britney and all strong creative females who value their independence," said Tammie DeGrasse-Cabrera, Sr. Global Marketing Director of Orangetheory Fitness.
 "Orangetheory champions a more vibrant life for all… now get to work.
 Next week, we're all about #FreeBritneys."

 For more information on how to claim a free class, go to www.orangetheory.com.